Relintai/pandemonium_engine/modules/material_maker/README.md

 My goal with this project is to take Material Maker's ( https://github.com/RodZill4/material-maker ) code, and make it an in-godot texture/image generator.

-If it turns out well I'll probably turn it into a c++ engine module eventually.
+~If it turns out well I'll probably turn it into a c++ engine module eventually.~ Done.

 Multi threading uses my threadpool engine module for now.